bit-broker/website/content/en/docs/api-conventions/authorisation.md

 ---
-title: "Authorisation and Tokens"
+title: "Authorization and Tokens"
-linkTitle: "Authorisation"
+linkTitle: "Authorization"
 weight: 2
-description: How to send authorised requests to BitBroker APIs
+description: How to send authorized requests to BitBroker APIs
 ---

-All the API sets within BitBroker require authorisation by callers.
-Whilst the process for authorisation is common across the APIs, the context and reasons for authorisation differ:
+All the API sets within BitBroker require authorization by callers.
+Whilst the process for authorization is common across the APIs, the context and reasons for authorization differ:

 * [Coordinator API](/docs/coordinator/) - needed to administer a BitBroker instance
 * [Contributor API](/docs/contributor/) - needed to contribute data to a designated entity type
 * [Consumer API](/docs/consumer/) - needed to access data via a policy definition

-Except in some [development modes](/docs/getting-started/install-local/#development-only-headers), there is no access to BitBroker services without authorisation and hence without having a corresponding authorisation key.
+Except in some [development modes](/docs/getting-started/install-local/#development-only-headers), there is no access to BitBroker services without authorization and hence without having a corresponding authorization key.

 #### Authorising API calls

-When you have obtained the relevant authorisation key ([see below](#obtaining-an-authorisation-key)), you can use it to authorise API calls by using a specified HTTP header attribute.
-The same authorisation header structure is used for all three BitBroker API sets.
+When you have obtained the relevant authorization key ([see below](#obtaining-an-authorization-key)), you can use it to authorize API calls by using a specified HTTP header attribute.
+The same authorization header structure is used for all three BitBroker API sets.

 ```
 x-bbk-auth-token: your-token-will-go-here
 ```

 The header must be exactly as appears here with the same casing and without spaces.
-If you do not correctly specify the authorisation header, or you use an invalid authorisation key, you will get an `HTTP/1.1 401 Unauthorized` error.
+If you do not correctly specify the authorization header, or you use an invalid authorization key, you will get an `HTTP/1.1 401 Unauthorized` error.

-##### Testing your Authorisation Key
+##### Testing your Authorization Key

-It can be useful to make test calls to the API to check that your key is valid and that your authorisation header is formatted correctly.
+It can be useful to make test calls to the API to check that your key is valid and that your authorization header is formatted correctly.

 The base end-point of all the three API servers respond with a small announcement.
-Like all BitBroker API end-points, these require a working authorisation to be in place.
+Like all BitBroker API end-points, these require a working authorization to be in place.
 Hence, this announcement can be used for testing or verification purposes.

 See the section on testing installations for [Kubernetes](/docs/getting-started/install-k8s/#testing-your-installation) or [local](/docs/getting-started/install-local/#testing-your-installation) modes for more details.

 You are encouraged to make successful test calls to these end-points before launching into more complex scenarios.

-#### Obtaining an Authorisation Key
+#### Obtaining an Authorization Key

-The method used to obtain an authorisation key differs across the three API sets.
-However, once you have a key, the [mechanics of authorisation](#authorising-api-calls) is the same.
+The method used to obtain an authorization key differs across the three API sets.
+However, once you have a key, the [mechanics of authorization](#authorising-api-calls) is the same.
 All keys are in the form of a long hexadecimal string such as:

 ```
 4735d360-dc03-499c-91ce-68dfc1554691.5d5c9eab-1d9c-4c88-9478-9f4ab35568a7.423c9101-315a-4929-a64c-9b905837799c